-The statements of operations and comprehensive income for the period ended June 30, 2003 have been reclassified to reflect the disposition of 14 properties sold during 2003 and the first six months of 2004.
+The statement of operations and comprehensive income for the period ended June 30, 2003 has been reclassified to reflect the disposition of 14 properties sold during 2003 and the first six months of 2004.

-3. Per Unit Data
+3. Per Share Data

-We determine basic earnings per unit based on the weighted average number of units outstanding during the period.
-We determine diluted earnings per unit based on the weighted average number of units outstanding combined with the incremental weighted average units that would have been outstanding assuming all dilutive potential units were converted into units at the earliest date possible.
-The following table sets forth the computation for our basic and diluted earnings per unit.
+We determine basic earnings per share based on the weighted average number of shares of common stock outstanding during the period.
+We determine diluted earnings per share based on the weighted average number of shares of common stock outstanding combined with the incremental weighted average shares that would have been outstanding assuming all dilutive potential common shares were converted into shares at the earliest date possible.
+The following table sets forth the computation of our basic and diluted earnings per share.
+The effect of dilutive securities amounts presented in the reconciliation below represents the common shareholders' pro rata share of the respective line items in the statements of operations and is after considering the effect of preferred dividends.